-For the 1995 model year Acura introduces the NSX-T. This model features a removable roof panel to provide the unique thrill of open-top motoring.
-The goal was to create a different level of excitement and broaden the appeal of the NSX, while maintaining the extremely high levels of performance and sophistication established by the NSX coupe.
+In the 1995 model year, Acura introduced the NSX-T. This model features a removable roof panel to provide the unique thrill of open-top motoring.
+The goal was to create a different level of excitement and broaden the appeal of the NSX, while maintaining the extremely high levels of performance and sophistication established by the NSXcoupe.

-All 1995 NSX models also feature a number of technical updates and refinements.
+All 1996 NSX models also boast a number of other sophisticated features.
 Key among these is the optional Formula One-inspired Sport Shift automatic transmission with a unique column-mounted electronic shifter.
 Unlike other systems, this unit allows the driver to manually select a gear without the drivers hands leaving the steering wheel.
 This not only adds to the enjoyment of performance driving by allowing the driver to more quickly select a gear, it also enhances safety by allowing the driver to maintain his full attention to the road ahead.

-Other innovations include a drive-by-wire throttle system, a new exhaust and muffler configuration for greater efficiency and lower emissions, an OBD-II onboard diagnostic system, improvements in the Traction Control System (TCS) and newly developed fuel injectors.
+Other innovations include a drive-by-wire throttle system, an exhaust and muffler configuration designed for high efficiency and low emissions, an OBD-II onboard diagnostic system and an advanced Traction Control System (TCS).
 The drive-by-wire system also allows the engineers to lower the threshold at which the Traction Control System will operate, an enhancement to stability and driver control.
-Beginning this year, all NSX models will feature a standard variable electric power-assisted steering system, a compact and efficient system pioneered in the first-year NSX equipped with the automatic transmission.
+All NSX models also feature a standard variable electric power-assisted steering system, a compact and efficient system pioneered in the first-year NSX equipped with the automatic transmission.